-	- real words with only one or two obvious digit substitutions, like 'p4ssword' or '5ecret'.
+- a real word with only one or two obvious digit substitutions, like 'p4ssword' or '5ecret'.

-- fewer than eight characters ("brute force" attack cracks 7 letters in a few minutes).
+- fewer than eight characters (a "brute force" attack can crack 7 letters in a few minutes)

 - characters from books, films, etc. (Gandalf, Sherlock), band names, song titles etc. (no matter how obscure).